 -

-Manufacturers maintain high production standards and throughput using their existing plate inventory and avoid purchasing new plates.
+By extending the usability of build plates with resurfacing, additive manufacturers maintain high production standards and throughput using their existing plate inventory and lessen their need for purchasing new plates.

 -